 NOTE 2: Parameter P2 = '00' indicates that no information on the key is given.
 The key is implicitly known in the context of the selected application.

-Byte(s) Description Length 1 to Lc Authentication related data (see note) Lc NOTE: The command data must be specified by each application specific of locument.
+Byte(s) Description Length

+1 to Lc Authentication related data (see note) Lc

+NOTE: The document.

 Response data (generic):